Offbeat Hampi

 Coracle ride in Hampi

-Walkthrough pillars of Hampi Bazaar, towards Kodanda Rama temple.
-Cobblestone pavement cuts through boulders where you will reach Kodanda Rama temple.
+Walk through pillars of Hampi Bazaar, towards Kodanda Rama temple.
+Follow the cobblestone pavement that cuts through boulders where you will reach Kodanda Rama temple.
 In front of that, you have to catch the Coracle ride.
 The small bowl-shaped boats made up of Bamboo will take you on some of the least explored islands in Tungabhadra river.
 Simply majestic.

 Sunset from Matunga hill: